blockchain-day/blockchain-day.github.io/index.md

 ![UCDavis](images/ucdavis.jpg)

-Welcome to the first industry day on Blockchains and Distributed Ledger Technologies (DLTs) @ [ACM Middleware](http://2019.middleware-conference.org/), on December 8th, 2019 in Davis, USA!
+Welcome to the industry day on Blockchains and Distributed Ledger Technologies (DLTs) @ [ACM Middleware](http://2019.middleware-conference.org/), on December 8th, 2019 in Davis, USA!
 The event is hosted at the [University of California, Davis](https://www.ucdavis.edu/).

 ## Objectives